kzurawel/famicomparty/content/book/05-6502assembly/index.md

 Now that you know how the test project sets a background color, try modifying it to display a different color.
 I've included the color chart from Chapter 4 below.
-Don't forget to re-assemble and re-link your code before opening it in Nintaco.
+Don't forget to re-assemble and re-link your code before opening it in Mesen2.

 {% figure(img="NES_color_palette_with_numbers.png") %}
 The NES color palette.